GoXLR-on-Linux/goxlr-utility/daemon/NOTES.md

 #### Volume Sliding / Channel Muting
 From my testing, the volume slider on the GoXLR full will only ever 'descend' in a 'Mute to All' state.
-This state can be provided as part of `MuteFunction::All` for `state=1 && blink=0`, or occur when `state=1 && blink=1`, however, outside of the faders, muting a channel doesn't appear to be a direct GoXLR feature (either via the UI, or button presses) but is something we support via the CLI, and the volume change seems to be purely an asthetic feature of the full sized GoXLR.
+This state can be provided as part of `MuteFunction::All` for `state=1 && blink=0`, or occur when `state=1 && blink=1`, however, outside the faders, muting a channel doesn't appear to be a direct GoXLR feature (either via the UI, or button presses) but is something we support via the CLI, and the volume change seems to be purely an asthetic feature of the full sized GoXLR.

 *Implementation Thoughts*: A check should be performed, in the case of the GoXLR Mini we should never change the volumes